BurnOutTrader/fund-forge/README.md

 It is easy to add a new `DataServerResponse` and `DataServerRequest` variants to handle new api requirements.

 ## Advanced Setup Options
-To create strategies in a separate crate you will need to copy the resources folder from test strategy.

-This folder contains the client and server authentication keys.
+To create strategies or servers in a separate crate you will need to copy the resources folder from test strategy, this folder contains the client and server authentication keys.

 It also contains the servers.toml file, which is used by strategies to find the address of your data servers.

-If you want to have multiple ff_data_server instances you will need to edit the server_settings.toml file for each connection type that you want to run independently on its own server.
-Any connections not specified will use the default server address.

 For optimal security, please ensure that you generate new authentication certificates before running your server publicly, and ensure to add them to git ignore etc.
 ```rust